stellar/stellar-core/docs/software/commands.md

         by the node and should be greater than ledgerVersion from the current ledger<br>

+* **surveytopology**
+  `surveytopology?duration=DURATION&node=NODE_ID`<br>
+  Starts a survey that will request peer connectivity information from nodes in the backlog. `DURATION` is the number of seconds this survey will run for, and `NODE_ID` is the public key you will add to the backlog to survey.
+  Running this command while the survey is running will add the node to the backlog and reset the timer to run for `DURATION` seconds.
+By default, this node will respond to/relay a survey message if the message originated from a node in it's transitive quorum.
+This behaviour can be overridden by adding keys to `SURVEYOR_KEYS` in the config file, which will be the set of keys to check instead of the transitive quorum.
+If you would like to opt-out of this survey mechanism, just set `SURVEYOR_KEYS` to `$self` or a bogus key

+* **stopsurvey**
+  `stopsurvey`<br>
+  Will stop the survey if one is running.
+Noop if no survey is running

+* **getsurveyresult**
+  `getsurveyresult`<br>
+  Returns the current survey results.
+The results will be reset everytime a new survey is started

 ### The following HTTP commands are exposed on test instances
 * **generateload**
   `generateload[?mode=(create|pay)&accounts=N&offset=K&txs=M&txrate=R&batchsize=L]`<br>